jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - And this is a visualization of this analysis in Tableau![BC978FCB-D91A-44CF-84FE-4753C3824FD3](https://user-images.githubusercontent.com/98137996/180646585-5b3e93aa-8459-46b7-b2ed-23031c26839b.jpeg)

 As maybe observed from the visualization;
-- Lagos had the highest infection rate, with more than 0.6% if its population total infected
+- Lagos had the highest infection rate, with more than 0.6% if its total population being infected.
+This is mostly likely the result of Lagos being the most populated state of the country.

 - Kogi had the lowest infection rate, as the state reported no infection cases.

+- Most of the reported cases of infections are from Lagos and The Federal Capital Territory.

 #### Objective ll
 - The second objective was an analysis of the death rate in each state, collated with each state's infected population.